Content navigation:

 - Lowers the energy of activation.
 Offering discounts allows clients to choose a purchase more quickly rather than deliberating over it for too long.
 Discounts let customers test a product until they're ready to commit, which lowers their activation energy.

 - Promotes recurrent purchases.
-By offering a lower price on your product or service, you may attract prospective customers who would not have found you otherwise.
+By offering the lowest discount price on your product or service, you may attract prospective customers who would not have found you otherwise.
 This first encounter might result in an enhanced possibility of purchasing and greater interest.
 Due to the initial incentive they received, it might encourage clients to make a purchase even after you stop offering the discount.

 - Reluctance to make a payment.
 Consumers who obtain a discount when they first sign up often have a lower willingness to pay than those who do not.
 If you give them a discount straight away, it may be harder to upsell them on extra goods or services.
 It might also be more difficult to persuade them of the advantages of more expensive offers as their sense of value could be fixed on the reduced price.